Attachment-Based Family Therapy (ABFT)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to evaluate feasibility of importing Attachment-Based Family Therapy (ABFT) into a hospital-based outpatient clinic in Norway.
+The purpose of the study was to evaluate the feasibility of importing Attachment-Based Family Therapy (ABFT) into a hospital-based outpatient clinic in Norway.
 Participants were randomly assigned to ABFT or to treatment as usual (TAU).
 Measures utilized include the Hamilton Depression Rating Scale (HAM-D), the Youth Self Report (YSR), the Beck Depression Inventory-II (BDI-II) and the Kiddie-Schedule for Affective Disorders and Schizophrenia (K-SADS-PL).
 Results indicate that adolescents in ABFT showed significantly better symptom reduction compared to adolescents in TAU.
-Limitations include small sample size, reliance on self-reported measures, weak control group, and lack of follow-up.
+Limitations include small sample size, reliance on self-reported measures, weak control group of limited or no therapy, and lack of follow-up.

 Length of controlled postintervention follow-up: None.